KyleMayes/vulkanalia/tutorial/book/src/model/loading_models.md

 Unfortunately the `attrib.vertices` array is an array of `float` values instead of something like `glm::vec3`, so you need to multiply the index by `3`.
 Similarly, there are two texture coordinate components per entry.
 The offsets of `0`, `1` and `2` are used to access the X, Y and Z components, or the U and V components in the case of texture coordinates.

-Run your program now with optimization enabled (e.g. `Release` mode in Visual Studio and with the `-O3` compiler flag for GCC`).
-This is necessary, because otherwise loading the model will be very slow.
-You should see something like the following:
+You may want to start compiling your program in release mode from now on because loading the texture and model can be quite slow without optimizations.
+If you run your program now you should see something like the following:

 ![](../images/inverted_texture_coordinates.png)